 How Fox News Deceives and Controls Their Flock:

 Fox Nation vs. Reality: The Fox News Cult of Ignorance.

 UPDATE: Both Fox News and Hannity made statements that he was only going to Missouri to interview Trump and would not campaign on stage with him.
 They lied.
 Not only did Hannity speak at the rally, but so did Fox’s Jeanine Pirro.
 More proof that Fox News is the State TV affiliate of the Trump White House.

 UPDATE II: Fox News finally commented on this with a weak, meaningless statement saying only that it “does not condone any talent participating in campaign events” and that it “was an unfortunate distraction and has been addressed.”
 Addressed how?
 Fox doesn’t say.
-Hannity also posted a thoroughly dishonest tweet saying that his appearance “was NOT planned.”
+Hannity also posted a thoroughly dishonest tweet (which he later deleted, but is preserved here) saying that his appearance “was NOT planned.”
 Yeah right.
 It was literally featured in the White House press release saying that he would be a “special guest.”
 Is he trying to tell us that he was the only person who didn’t know that Trump would call on him (and Pirro) to speak?